yireo/yireo-slides/slides/yireo/enforce_better_extensions.md

 ---
 @todo: the good, the bad, the ugly
 @todo: trustworthy extensions, reality check with ExtDN
-@todo: test install M2.X, PHP7.X, di compile
 @todo: Yireo Extension Checker
-@todo: security
-@todo: Marketplace: how to measure quality
-@todo: average of PHPCS rules, rating
-@todo: What to do with bad extensions?
 @todo: Vision Adobe, headless, climate change, earthquakes

 ---